Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Brushstroke Crafting**

 * Show available souls in inventory
-* Highlight the found pattern in the cage when mousing over the bottom right grid components
 * Become able to place a whole pattern in one shot by selecting from catalogue
+* make it so the caste icon in componentsdisplay shows ties

 **"Serene Collective" design**